andrew/ultimate-awesome/README.md

 - [awesome-twitter-algo](https://github.com/igorbrigadir/awesome-twitter-algo) - The release of the Twitter algorithm, annotated for recsys.
 - [awesome-sustainability-jobs](https://github.com/pogopaule/awesome-sustainability-jobs) - Dev jobs in the sustainability sector - be part of the solution, not the problem.
 - [bookmarks](https://github.com/SansGuidon/bookmarks) - :warning: Mirrored from  ! :bookmark: +5K awesome resources for geeks and software crafters :beer: .
+- [awesome-surreal](https://github.com/surrealdb/awesome-surreal) - A curated list of SurrealDB resources, tools, utilities, and applications.
+- [awesome-ai-data-guided-projects](https://github.com/youssefhosni/awesome-ai-data-guided-projects) - A curated list of data science & AI guided projects to start building your portfolio.
 - [awesome-frames](https://github.com/davidfurlong/awesome-frames) - All the best Farcaster Frames resources in one place.
 - [awesome-wasm-tools](https://github.com/vshymanskyy/awesome-wasm-tools) - 😎 A curated list of awesome, language-agnostic WebAssembly tools.
 - [awesome-os](https://github.com/zriyansh/awesome-os) - A collection of all big and small open-source clones of Linux, Windows, and macOS operating system and their software.
 - [awesome-programming-games](https://github.com/readyready15728/awesome-programming-games) - An ultra mega giga curated list of programming games.
+- [Awesome-Temporal-Action-Detection-Temporal-Action-Proposal-Generation](https://github.com/zhenyingfang/Awesome-Temporal-Action-Detection-Temporal-Action-Proposal-Generation) - Temporal Action Detection & Weakly Supervised Temporal Action Detection & Temporal Action Proposal Generation.
 - [Awesome-Arch](https://github.com/PandaFoss/Awesome-Arch) - :sunglasses: A complete list of Arch-based projects.
 - [Awesome-Self-hosting-for-the-whole-family](https://github.com/relink2013/Awesome-Self-hosting-for-the-whole-family) - An Awesome List of apps that can be self hosted that your family can actually use without frustration. .
-- [awesome-surreal](https://github.com/surrealdb/awesome-surreal) - A curated list of SurrealDB resources, tools, utilities, and applications.
 - [awesome-rive](https://github.com/rive-app/awesome-rive) - An awesome list that curates Rive runtime examples, articles and tutorials, videos, resources and more!.
 - [Vehicle_reID-Collection](https://github.com/layumi/Vehicle_reID-Collection) - :red_car: the collection of vehicle re-ID papers, datasets. :red_car:.
 - [awesome-nodered](https://github.com/naimo84/awesome-nodered) - A collection of interesting nodes and resources for Node-RED.